kaderator2/SubSimDiscordbot/README.md

-# r/SubSimGPT2Interactive Discord Chat Bot using finetuned GPT-2 models.
+# r/SubSimGPT2Interactive Discord Chat Bot using custom finetuned GPT-2 models.
-A simple Python 3 script to run models that are supposed to be used on r/SubSimGPT2Interactive.
+A simple Python 3 script to run models over discord that are supposed to be used on r/SubSimGPT2Interactive.
 You need a fine-tuned model to run this!
 Check this link for more info about finetuning your own.
 (https://github.com/zacc/ssi-bot)